Henry Cosgrove: Diocese of Davenport

 In 1881, Pope Leo XIII split the Diocese of Dubuque, creating a new Diocese of Davenport with Reverend John McMullen as its first bishop.
 Cosgrove was incardinated, or transferred, to the new diocese on June 4, 1881.
 St. Margaret's was elevated to a cathedral and Cosgrove became the cathedral's rector.
 McMullen named him as the first vicar general of the diocese.

 After the death of Bishop McMullen on July 4, 1883, the Vatican named Cosgrove as the diocesan administration.
 When the diocese sent a list of possible candidates for bishop to the Vatican, Cosgrove's name, despite being vicar general, was missing.
 This omission was allegedly the work of priests from Des Moines, Iowa, who still wanted it to be the see city instead of Davenport.
 However, after Cosgrove's supporters learned of this maneuver, they persuaded the Vatican to wait on an appointment until it received a petition from the clergy that favored Cosgrove.

 Bishop of Davenport

-Cosgrove was appointed the second bishop of Davenport on July 11, 1884, by Pope Leo XIII, and was consecrated in St. Margaret's Cathedral on September 14, 1884, by Archbishop Patrick Feehan of Chicago.
-Bishops John Hennessy of Dubuque and James O'Connor, the Vicar Apostolic of Nebraska, were the principal co-consecrators.
+Cosgrove was appointed the second bishop of Davenport on July 11, 1884, by Pope Leo XIII.
+He was consecrated in St. Margaret's Cathedral on September 14, 1884, by Archbishop Patrick Feehan of Chicago.
+Bishops John Hennessy of Dubuque and James O'Connor, the vicar apostolic of Nebraska, were the principal co-consecrators.

 Cosgrove was a friend of Archbishop John Ireland and was aligned with the more progressive wing of the American hierarchy.
 While the diocese had no newspaper at the time, the periodical Iowa Orphan's Friend reported on Cosgrove's activities and published his pastoral letters.
 It was sort of a "house organ" for the bishop.